dwinston/personal-site/content/posts/key-technical-foundations-for-fairifying-data.md

 Programmatic access must be supported.
 A well-documented, open-standards-based protocol facilitates machine-to-machine interactions to glue things together in a way that is distinct from affordances possible with human-centered interfaces (including bespoke APIs) and portals.
 This programmatic access must be granular — egress costs scale with data volume delivered, so let users sub-select slices of data.
 You are again playing on hard mode if programmatic access, and communicating granularity of such access, does not use PIDs.
 The [HTTP](https://www.rfc-editor.org/rfc/rfc9110.html) protocol and [URI](https://www.rfc-editor.org/rfc/rfc3986.html) scheme were designed for this, as were the W3C Resource Description Framework ([RDF](https://www.w3.org/TR/rdf11-primer/)) Recommendations.

+[^AuthorityOrPrefix]: [update 2022-12-25]: Global uniqueness for HTTPS URIs in practice is ensured either by (1) securing an HTTP URI `authority` component via the Domain Name System (DNS) or (2) securing a DNS-authority-delegated URI `path` prefix such as through w3id.org, the ARK alliance, or a DONA handle system (e.g. DOI) agent.